NLO Effects for Doubly Heavy Baryon in QCD Sum Rules

-We find that the Coulomb divergence, which appears as $v \to 0$, does not present at this order.
+We find that the Coulombic singularity, which appears as $v \to 0$, does not present in this order.
 Then by combining all terms together, infrared divergences are canceled out, so we only need to deal with ultraviolet divergences.
-After performing wavefunction and mass renormalization of quarks ($m_{Q}$ is renormalized either in $\overline{\text{MS}}$ scheme or on-shell scheme), the remained ultraviolet divergences can be removed by operator renomalization of $\eta_{1}$ and $\eta_{2}$.
-We renormalize them in $\overline{\text{MS}}$ scheme, anomalous dimensions of which are
+After performing wavefunction and mass renormalization of quarks ($m_{Q}$ is renormalized in either $\overline{\text{MS}}$ scheme or on-shell scheme), the remaining ultraviolet divergences can be removed by operator renormalization of $\eta_{1}$ and $\eta_{2}$.
+We renormalize them in $\overline{\text{MS}}$ scheme, of which anomalous dimensions are